mobmentality67/mobmentality67.github.io/NOTES.md

 For example, a short fight length will heavily favor on-use trinkets -- so will a fight length that allows for exactly 2 trinket uses (i.e. Bloodlust Brooch in a 140 second fight).
 It's recommended that you sim with a reasonable time range in fight duration to avoid the effects of a single additional swing skewing the results and that a longer fight length is chosen to reflect TBC boss tuning (4 minutes+).
 Note that longer fights will affect simulation length.

+Trinket 1 is always activated before Trinket 2, if applicable.
+Double-on use (chain use or concurrent use where applicable) is supported.

 ## Gem support
-Gem support is still in early development:
-* Socket bonus and meta gem socket bonus checks are not enabled
-* Meta gems will always be activated.
-Socket bonuses will never be activated
-* Full implementation planned
+JC gems are not implemented.
+Most applicable blue gems are in -- some gems are hidden by default.
+Click "Show/hide rows" below gems to see all implemented gems.

 ## Custom Parameters
-Custom values in the "Custom" tab can be used to offset gem bonuses and test stat weights if necessary
+Custom values in the "Custom" tab can be used to offset gem bonuses and test stat weights if necessary.

 ## Bug Reports
 This is an alpha-stage project and bugs are expected.
 This includes, but is not restricted to individual item values and/or links to Wowhead.
 This data is manually entered and read over, but errors are expected.
 Errors may also appear in the algorithms themselves for simulating the fight.